itsmoosh/g3m3/readme_input.md

-spacecraft - conditional to record spacecraft data (unused in my code) craft_input - conditional to use spacecraft data as physical inputs for sims warp - conditional related to spacecraft data (unused in my code) utstart - time offset for start (related to spacecraft data, unused in my code)
+spacecraft - conditional to record spacecraft data (unused in my code) craft_input - conditional to use spacecraft data as physical inputs for sims warp - conditional related to spacecraft data (unused in my code) ut_init - time to set UT to for an initialization run (when start=.true.) utstart - UT to resume at

 $smooth
 	these parameters used in introducing artificial viscosity to stabilize the simulation don’t change unless you are certain of what you intend

+-- Removed: --
 $randomlinesofnumbers
 grid sizes in grid points, each successive grid needs to be 2X the last, not necessarily centered